top of page

 Turban

-Turbans originate in Southeast Asia, many of them have beautiful oriental names reflecting their origin.
-Some cultivars are hot to sizzling hot when raw, but more mild and faint when cooked.
+Turbans originate in Southeast Asia, many of them have beautiful oriental names reflect but more mild and faint when cooked.
 Others begin mild, but then a hot jolt of garlic kicks in.
 There are also some rich garlicky ones that don't overpower with pungency.
 They are very popular in Southeast Asian cuisine.
 Turbans usually have 5-7 very large cloves that form a circle around a center stem.
 Turban is the earliest maturing garlic.
 It is a good choice for those who want to spread out their harvest and enjoy some fresh garlic before the rest of the varieties are ready.
 They are short storing garlics as most don't last more than 5 months at room temperature before sprouting.
 Turbans should be a part of every garlic lover's garden along with long storing ones so you can have fresh garlic all year around.

 China Rose